Your bridal bouquet is a once-in-a-lifetime accessory and the photos of your nuptials will decorate your home for years to come.

-Before you get onto floral style, these are the first tips to keep in mind.
+These are the first tips to keep in mind.

 1. Consider how important the flowers are in the scheme of your entire day.
 When you started planning and budgeted, were flowers one of your key-spends, or a small accessory?
 Wedding flowers can be simple or elaborate, but either way they should be personal and uniquely designed for the bride’s needs.
 As a guide, you might spend only $300-$500 on flowers if they’re just for the bridal party.
 You might then allocate a larger percentage of the budget to create a beautiful floral ceremonial/reception space.

 2. Choose a florist who can work with the budget.
 Whether flowers are to be a small, but beautiful, accessory to your and your bridesmaids’ attire, or if you’re turning the venue into the Botanical gardens, discuss your budget with your florist early on and ensure to keep your expectations realistic.
 Time is money, so a simply-designed bouquet will be less expensive too.
 Take photos along to your meeting to give your florist an idea of what you’d like to achieve.
-Naomi displays prices online, so you can get an idea of what to suit your own budget.

 3. Buy local and seasonal.
 Your florist will know what’s going to be in-season for your wedding, and what can be sourced locally, which will save on travel costs (and time, which can prolong the flowers’ life too).
 Some flowers aren’t available year-round (or are very expensive), but if your favourite flower is one of those, consider having it in your bridal bouquet only.
 Less expensive ones can be used for the bridesmaids and overall decor.